akash-mudgal/task-tracker-app/README.md

 ## 🎯 Project Overview

 A task management system that allows users to organize their work through task lists and individual tasks.
-Features a React and NextUI frontend, with a Spring Boot REST API backend and PostgreSQL database.
+Features a minimal React and NextUI frontend, with a Spring Boot REST API backend and PostgreSQL database.

 ## ✨ Key Features